And the earth brought forth grass, the herb that yields seed. And God saw that it was good.

 Why should you purchase Dr. Fossum’s Pet Care hemp extract with naturally occurring CBD and CBG?

 DR. FOSSUM’S PET CARE Broad Spectrum Hemp Extract is a combination of two primary cannabinoids: CBD and CBG.
-You can find the concentration of each of these cannabinoids on our label.
+You can find the concentration of each of these cannabinoids on our labels.
 Very few pet hemp products contain CBG because it is very expensive (it is known as the Rolls Royce of cannabinoids); however, there is evidence that CBD and CBG work synergistically to provide enhanced benefit.
 We have also added additional terpenes and a unique flavoring for each species to enhance palatability.
-We created our extract to deliver CBD and CBG at a precise amount per milliliter so we can more accurately quantify how much each patient is receiving (and as a prelude to our performing clinical trials in dogs and cats).
+We created our extract to deliver CBD and CBG at a precise amount per milliliter so we can more accurately quantify how much each patient is receiving (and as a prelude to our clinical trials in dogs and cats).

 At DR. FOSSUM’S PET CARE, instead of using an inaccurate dropper we use oral syringes so you can more accurately quantify how much your companion is receiving per pound of body weight.
 To make it easier for you to administer the correct amount of CBD/CBG we provide separate concentrations for small, medium, and large dogs.
 We also have a cat and horse formulation.